 2 working days for your paper prescription to be ready

-3 working days to collect your medication from our pharmacy, dispensary or home delivery.
+3 working days to collect your medication from a pharmacy, dispensary or home delivery.

 You can help us by